 How to start a WordPress blog: Step-by-Step Instructions

-If you do not feel very secure yet that this blog will be great and produce its own money (at least) and you want to test the waters first, then you may think to start a blog free of charge is a safer bet.
+If you do not feel very secure yet that this blog will be great and produce its own money (at least) and you want to test the waters first, then you may think starting a blog free of charge is a safer bet.

 Yes, that's right.

-The WordPress.org can be downloaded on your computer and installed in any host.
-Like installing WordPress locally or online hosting service.
+The WordPress.org can be downloaded on your computer and installed on any host.
+Like installing WordPress locally or an online hosting service.
 In this case, you can control server requirements and install any type of theme you want.
 Be it a premium or free theme.

 As tempting as it is to not pay for blogging platforms like WordPress.com, you need to keep in mind that nothing good is ever free.

-So these platforms contain limitations which will definitely become a burden as your blog grows and starts to pour in money:
+So these platforms contain limitations that will definitely become a burden as your blog grows and starts to pour in money:

 - You cannot install premium themes, so you are left with only the choices WordPress.com has for you.